habitat-sh/on-prem-builder/docs-chef-io/content/habitat/builder/on_prem/manage/upgrade.md

 ## Before you begin

-Before upgrading, follow these steps:

-1. If you're upgrading to a Habitat Builder version dated **20260728** or later from an earlier version and you're using MinIO and PostgreSQL to store data, back up your `/hab/svc` directory prior to upgrading.
+If you're upgrading to a Habitat Builder version dated **20260728** or later from an earlier version and you're using MinIO and PostgreSQL to store data, back up your `/hab/svc` directory prior to upgrading.

 This release includes major version upgrades of MinIO and PostgreSQL and upgrading to this release triggers an automatic data migration, which can take several minutes to complete.

 If the upgrade fails, you can restore your backed-up data and roll back to an earlier Habitat Builder version.

 If you store data on your own external PostgreSQL or S3-compliant storage, then you don't need to worry about upgrading the MinIO or PostgreSQL packages installed with Habitat Builder.

-1. Clone a fresh copy of the [`habitat-sh/on-prem-builder`](https://github.com/habitat-sh/on-prem-builder) repository.

-1. Confirm your `bldr.env` file includes a valid `HAB_AUTH_TOKEN` and `BLDR_CHANNEL` is set to `on-prem-base`.

-    See the [`bldr.env.sample`](https://github.com/habitat-sh/on-prem-builder/blob/main/bldr.env.sample) file for an example.

 ## Upgrade Chef Habitat On-Prem Builder

 To upgrade Chef Habitat On-Prem Builder, follow these steps:

-1. Clone the [`habitat-sh/on-prem-builder`](https://github.com/habitat-sh/on-prem-builder) repository on the computer running Habitat On-Prem Builder.
+1. Clone a fresh copy of the [`habitat-sh/on-prem-builder`](https://github.com/habitat-sh/on-prem-builder) repository on the computer running Habitat On-Prem Builder.

+1. Confirm your `bldr.env` file has a valid `HAB_AUTH_TOKEN` and set `BLDR_CHANNEL` to `on-prem-base`.

+    See the [`bldr.env.sample`](https://github.com/habitat-sh/on-prem-builder/blob/main/bldr.env.sample) file for an example.

 1. Uninstall all Habitat Builder services by running the [uninstall script](https://github.com/habitat-sh/on-prem-builder/blob/main/uninstall.sh):